Gabon: Politics

 The presidential republic form of government is stated under the 1961 constitution (revised in 1975, rewritten in 1991, and revised in 2003).
 The president is elected by universal suffrage for a seven-year term; a 2003 constitutional amendment removed presidential term limits.
 The president can appoint and dismiss the prime minister, the cabinet, and judges of the independent Supreme Court.
 The president has other powers, such as the authority to dissolve the National Assembly, declare a state of siege, delay legislation, and conduct referendums.
-Gabon has a bicameral legislature with a National Assembly and Senate.
+The parliament of Gabon is bicameral with a National Assembly and Senate.
 The National Assembly has 120 deputies who are popularly elected for a five-year term.
 The Senate is composed of 102 members who are elected by municipal councils and regional assemblies and serve for six years.
-The Senate was created in the 1990–1991 constitutional revision and was not brought into being until after the 1997 local elections.
-The President of the Senate is next in succession to the President.
+The president of the Senate is next in succession to the president.

 In 1990, the government made changes to Gabon's political system.
 A transitional constitution was drafted in May 1990 as an outgrowth of the national political conference in March–April and later revised by a constitutional committee.
 Among its provisions were a Western-style bill of rights, the creation of a National Council of Democracy to oversee the guarantee of those rights, a governmental advisory board on economic and social issues, and an independent judiciary.
-After approval by the National Assembly, the PDG Central Committee, and the President, the Assembly unanimously adopted the constitution in March 1991.
+After approval by the National Assembly, the PDG Central Committee, and the president, the Assembly unanimously adopted the constitution in March 1991.
 Multiparty legislative elections were held in 1990–1991 when opposition parties had not been declared formally legal.
 In January 1991, the Assembly passed by unanimous vote a law governing the legalization of opposition parties.

 After President Omar Bongo was re-elected in 1993, in a disputed election where only 51% of votes were cast, social and political disturbances led to the 1994 Paris Conference and Accords.
 These provided a framework for the next elections.
 Local and legislative elections were delayed until 1996–1997.
-In 1997, constitutional amendments put forward years earlier were adopted to create the Senate and the position of Vice President and to extend the President's term to seven years.
+In 1997, constitutional amendments put forward years earlier were adopted to create the Senate and the position of vice president and to extend the president's term to seven years.